-14. Company Procedures and Responsibilities (个)
+13. Company Procedures and Responsibilities

-14.1.
-Procedures
+13.1 Procedures

-Companies should establish and maintain appropriate procedures to ensure compliance with relevant Codes and applicable laws and to review and monitor all their activities and materials in that regard.
+Companies should establish and maintain appropriate procedures to ensure compliance with relevant codes and applicable laws and to review and monitor all of their activities and materials in that regard.

-14.2.
-Medical Representatives
+13.2 Medical representatives

-- Medical representatives must be adequately trained and possess sufficient medical and technical knowledge to present information on the company's products in an accurate and responsible manner. - Medical representatives should at all times maintain a high standard of ethical conduct in the discharge of their duties.
-They are required to be instructed in and possess a copy of the Code. - The requirements of the Code which aims at accuracy, fairness, balance and good taste apply to verbal representations as well as printed material. - Medical representatives must not employ any inducement or subterfuge to gain an interview.
-No payment of a fee should be made for the grant of an interview. - A company will assume responsibility, under the Code, for correcting breaches of the Code resulting from misconduct or misrepresentation of fact by any representative. - The system of remuneration of representatives should not be such as to adversely influence the proper prescription and usage of pharmaceutical products.
+- •Medical representatives must be adequately trained and possess sufficient medical and technical knowledge to present information on the company's products in an accurate and responsible manner. - •Medical representatives should at all times maintain a high standard of ethical conduct in the discharge of their duties.
+They are required to be instructed in and possess a copy of the Code. - •The requirements of the Code which aims at accuracy, fairness, balance and good taste apply to verbal representations as well as printed material. - •Medical representatives must not employ any inducement or subterfuge to gain an interview.
+No payment of a fee should be made for the grant of an interview. - •A company will assume responsibility, under the Code, for correcting breaches of the Code resulting from misconduct or misrepresentation of fact by any representative. - •The system of remuneration of representatives should not be such as to adversely influence the proper prescription and usage of pharmaceutical products.

-(The provision relating to remuneration is intended to ensure that no incentives are provided that would lead to unethical behaviour of representatives, and not whether a fixed salary or bonus system is used for compensation)
+(The provision relating to remuneration is intended to ensure that no incentives are provided that would lead to unethical behaviour of representatives, and not whether a fixed salary or bonus system is used for compensation.)

-14.3.
-Responsibilities for Approving Promotional Communications

-A designated company employee with sufficient knowledge and appropriate qualifications should be responsible for approving all promotional communications.
-In the alternative, a senior company employee(s) could be made responsible provided that he or she receives scientific advice on such communications from adequately qualified scientific personnel.
+13.3 Responsibilities for Approving Promotional Communications senior company employee(s) could be made responsible provided that he or she receives scientific advice on such communications from adequately qualified scientific personnel.